DerekK44/PICwriter/README.md

 The best way of obtaining the library is by installing the prebuilt binaries.

-* First, go to the `gdspy appveyor project page <https://ci.appveyor.com/project/heitzmann/gdspy>`_, then click the python environment that matches your python version and processor type.
+* First, go to the [gdspy appveyor project page](https://ci.appveyor.com/project/heitzmann/gdspy), then click the python environment that matches your python version and processor type.
 For example, if you have a 64-bit processor with Python version 3.5 (you can check by running `python --version` in a command prompt) then you would click 'PYTHON=C:\Python35-x64'.
 Then, click the **Artifacts** tab and download the corresponding `dist\gdspy-1.X.X.X.whl` wheel file.
 * Open up a command prompt (type `cmd` in the search bar), navigate to your downloads, then install via::

     pip install dist\gdspy-1.X.X.X.whl

-* Next, install the PICwriter library by following the same procedure as before at the `picwriter appveyor page <https://ci.appveyor.com/project/DerekK88/picwriter>`_ to install the corresponding prebuilt picwriter `.whl` file.
+* Next, install the PICwriter library by following the same procedure as before at the [picwriter appveyor page](https://ci.appveyor.com/project/DerekK88/picwriter) to install the corresponding prebuilt picwriter `.whl` file.
 * In a command prompt, navigate to your downloads and install with pip::

     pip install dist\picwriter-1.X.X.X.whl